planningcenter/api-docs/source/includes/_people.md

 ## SchoolOptions

-A school option represents a school name, school type, grades, etc. and can be added to a person.
+A school option represents a school name, school type, grades, etc. and can be selected for a person.